 About the Faculty of Science

-The faculty hosts a range of taught master’s programmes, including Palaeobiology, Volcanology, Neuroscience, Climate Change Science and Policy, Mathematical Sciences and Functional Nanomaterials.
+The faculty hosts a range of taught master’s programmes, including Palaeobiology, Volcanology, Climate Change Science and Policy, Mathematical Sciences, Mathematics for Cybersecurity, Nanoscience and Functional Nanomaterials, and Nuclear Science and Engineering.
 In addition, each school offers a one-year MSc by Research.

 The Faculty of Science attracts outstanding PhD and MSc students from all over the world.
 We take great pride in our postgraduate students and the significant contribution they make to the intellectual life of the faculty.
 Many programmes are run in association with industrial partners, whose workforces in turn benefit from Bristol’s exceptional research and training opportunities.